Get Tech Tips

-Tech Brandon Livingston from the HVAC Pro Talk Facebook group posted about fire dampers and took some photos shown here.
-He gave me permission to share this, inspired by his tip.
-Thanks Brandon.
+Tech Brandon Livingston posted about fire dampers and took some photos shown here.
+He gave me permission to share this here, and his original post inspired this tip.
+Thanks, Brandon.

-Generally you will find fire dampers where ducts pass through partition walls and /or floors.
+Generally, you will find fire dampers where ducts pass through partition walls or floors in commercial applications.

-Fire dampers commonly come in 1.5 and 3 hour fire ratings.
-The hour ratings for fire dampers must be 75% of the hour rating for the wall, floor or partition.
-That is why a fire damper rated for 1.5 hours can be used in a fire barrier rated for up to 2 hours and a fire damper rated for 3 hours can be used in a fire barrier rated up to four hours.
+Fire dampers commonly come in 1.5 and 3-hour fire ratings.
+The hour ratings for fire dampers must be 75% of the hour rating for the wall, floor, or partition.
+That is why a fire damper rated for 1.5 hours can be used in a fire barrier rated for up to 2 hours, and a fire damper rated for 3 hours can be used in a fire barrier rated up to 4 hours.

-It is a good practice when installing any new system to measure and mark the normal static pressure on the supply and return ductwork once the air balance has been completed.
-On commercial buildings that you maintain or service regularly it is a good idea to do it once you take over the building to make future service easier.
-This way whenever a damper shuts you will know very quickly by comparing the current static to the baseline ou have established.
-You can easily check duct static pressure using a quality manometer or magnahelic gauge.
-Keep in mind that on high air velocity systems you will need a pitot tube adapter to get an accurate reading.
+When installing any new system, it is a good practice to measure and mark the normal static pressure on the supply and return ductwork once the air balance has been completed.
+On commercial buildings that you maintain or service regularly, it is a good idea to do it once you take over the building to make future service easier.
+This way, whenever a damper shuts, you will know very quickly by comparing the current static to the baseline you have established.
+You can easily check duct static pressure using a quality manometer or Magnehelic gauge.
+Keep in mind that you will need a pitot tube adapter on high air velocity systems to get an accurate reading.

-If a fire damper is shut they can very difficult to get open by hand.
+If a fire damper is shut, it can be very difficult to get open by hand.
 While it is possible, a tool like the FiDO Fire Damper Opener will come in very handy.